-On May 20, at the direction of Cupertino City Council, ballots were mailed to initiate a property owner ballot proceeding for the proposed 2019 Clean Water and Storm Protection Fee.
+On May 20, 2019, at the direction of Cupertino City Council, the Clean Water and Storm Protection Fee ballots were mailed to initiate a property owner ballot proceeding for the Fee.
 See video for May 7 Council meeting, agenda item 8.

 Access a list of frequently asked questions (FAQs) below.
 For more FAQs, visit our Frequently Asked Questions webpage.

-1) What is the City of Cupertino Clean Water and Storm Protection Fee Measure?
+1) What is the City of Cupertino Clean Water and Storm Protection Fee?

-The Clean Water and Storm Protection Fee Measure is a mailed ballot measure for property owners that, if approved, will provide funding to prevent trash and other pollutants from flowing into local creeks and the Bay, where it can harm fish and other wildlife.
-It will also ensure proactive maintenance of infrastructure that will help to protect local property from flooding.
+The Clean Water and Storm Protection Fee provides funding to prevent trash and other pollutants from flowing into local creeks and the Bay, where it can harm fish and other wildlife.
+It also ensures proactive maintenance of infrastructure to protect local property from flooding.

-3) What is the cost of the proposed fee?
+2) What is the cost of the fee?

-The exact fee for the voter’s property, or properties, is included on the ballot that was mailed to the property owner on May 20.
-Additionally, access an interactive map below showing fees for all parcels subject to the proposed fee.
+The exact fee for your property, or properties, is included on your property tax bill(s).
+Additionally, you may access the interactive map below to view fees for all parcels subject to the fee.

-The proposed fee for an average-sized residential parcel is $44.42 per year.
-If approved it would be in addition to the annual 1992 storm drainage fee of $12 per year.
-The combined total of the 1992 fee and the new fee for an average-sized residential parcel will be $56.42 per year (or $4.70 per month).
+The fee for an average-sized residential parcel is $44.42 per year.
+The fee is in addition to the annual 1992 storm drainage fee of $12 per year.
+The combined total of the 1992 fee and the new fee for an average-sized residential parcel is $56.42 per year (or $4.70 per month).

 * Fee information is based on most recently available data from Santa Clara County